evantahler/nodeChecker/readme.markdown

 		}
 	}

-The regex listed above is used to parse a `df` output that looks like the following to obtain the % dim free on the xvda1 drive:
+The regex listed above is used to parse a `df` output that looks like the following to obtain the % disk free on the xvda1 drive:

 	Filesystem           1K-blocks      Used Available Use% Mounted on /dev/xvda1             8256952   1407440   6765640  18% /
 	tmpfs                   305624         0    305624   0% /dev/shm

+In this case, the number returned by nodeChecker would be `18`.